-Data pertaining to the following items will need to be collected to effectively analyze the incentive.
+Data pertaining to the following items will need to be collected to effectively analyze the incentive:

-- 1. The number of claimants. - 2.
-The fiscal impact of the incentive. - 3.
-Employment opportunities, business growth, or diversity in the state's economy resulting from the availability of the incentive. - 4.
-Negative impacts created as a result of the incentive. - 5.
-Out-of-state impacts resulting from the incentive.
+- 1. The number of claimants; - 2.
+The fiscal impact of the incentive; - 3.
+Employment opportunities, business growth, or diversity in the state's economy resulting from the availability of the incentive; - 4.
+Negative impacts created as a result of the incentive; - 5.
+Benefits that flow out-of-state concerns resulting from the incentive; and - 6.
+The use of this type of incentive in other states.

-Testimony will need to be solicited from the following parties to effectively analyze the incentive.
+Testimony will need to be solicited from the following parties to effectively analyze the incentive:

-- 1. The Department of Commerce.
+- 1. The Department of Commerce;

-- 2. The Tax Department.
+- 2. The Tax Department; and

 - 3. The Economic Development Foundation.